Moduli spaces of abstract and embedded Kummer varieties: Embedded Kummers

+We introduce the universal Kummer surface, an object which has been largely studied, see for example~\cite{vG} and~\cite{RSSS13}.
+Consider the map

-We call $\mc W_g$ the image of $\phi$ inside $\p V\times \p V$.
+The image of this map is a quasi-projective variety of dimension $4$.
+We denote by $\mc W_2$ the closure of the image of $\phi$ inside $\p^3\times \p^3$.
 Moreover, we consider the restriction of this morphism to the first components of the products, thus we have

-We call $U_g\subset \p V$ the image of $\phi_1$, it is a quasi-projective variety and a dense open subset of $\p V$ (see \cite{vG}).
+We denote by $U_2\subset \p V$ the image of $\phi_1$, which is a quasi-projective variety (see \cite{vG}).
 With this notation, we have that

-is a family such that every geometric fiber is an embedded Kummer variety. \begin{defin} We call $\mc W_g\to U_g$ the universal embedded Kummer.
-We will call embedded Kummer variety any geometric fiber of the family (\ref{family_embedded}). \end{defin}
+\begin{definition} We call $\mc W_2\to U_2$ the universal embedded Kummer.
+We will call embedded Kummer surface any geometric fiber of the family (\ref{family_embedded}). \end{definition}

-We observe that to every abelian variety is naturally associated one embedded Kummer variety, which is an embedding of the abelian variety in a projective space of dimension $2^g-1$.
-For an indecomposable abelian variety, the associated embedded Kummer variety is isomorphic to the correspondent abstract Kummer.
+To every abelian surface is naturally associated one embedded Kummer surface, which is an embedding of the abelian surface in $\PP^3$.
+For an indecomposable principally polarized abelian surface $(A,\Theta)$, the associated embedded Kummer surface is isomorphic to the image of the canonical embedding $K_{2\Theta}\subset \p H^0(\Oo(2\Theta))$ and to the corresponding abstract Kummer.